Turbo-Muon: Almost-Orthogonal Pre-Conditioning for Fast Muon Updates: Methodology

 \paragraph{Removing one iteration and its impact on runtime.} The default Newton-Schulz setting in Muon uses five iterations.
-Importantly, we have shown that we can leverage AOL preconditioning to remove Newton-Schulz iteration without losing out on approximation quality w.r.t Muon and Muon+.
-Indeed, removing a single iteration reduces the total computational cost by $\approx 20\% $.
-This becomes particularly advantageous with large matrices, where each iteration follows a time complexity of $\approx \mathcal{O}(n^3)$.
-Alongside this cost reduction, we leverage the Triton kernels proposed in \cite{ahn_dion_2025, lin2025flash}, which improves compute time by using the symmetric nature of the operations used in \cref{eq:ns_step_1} and \cref{eq:ns_step_2}: since $X^TX$ is symmetric, only one triangular part needs to be computed, effectively saving half of the required computation.
-However, \cref{eq:ns_step_3} used a torch operator that induces a duplicate load of $X$, while this has a small impact on the overall runtime per se, fixing this issue with a dedicated Triton kernel has a multiplicative effect with the removal of one iteration, leading to increased speedups.
+Importantly, we have shown that we can leverage AOL pre-conditioning to remove a Newton-Schulz iteration without losing out on approximation quality relative to Muon and Muon+.
+Indeed, removing a single iteration reduces the total computational cost by $\approx 20\%$.
+This becomes particularly advantageous with large matrices, where each iteration follows a time complexity of $\mathcal{O}(n^3)$.
+Alongside this cost reduction, we leverage the Triton kernels proposed in \cite{ahn_dion_2025, lin2025flash}, which improves computation time by using the symmetric nature of the operations used in \cref{alg:muon} lines 3 and 4: since $X^\top X$ is symmetric, only one triangular part needs to be computed, effectively saving half of the required computation.
+However, \cref{alg:muon} line 5 uses a PyTorch operator that induces a duplicate load of $X$, while this has a small impact on the overall runtime, fixing this issue with a dedicated Triton kernel has a multiplicative effect with the removal of one iteration, leading to increased speedups.

-\paragraph{Stress testing our approach} Importantly, we show that the conclusions of our empirical convergence experiments remain valid in settings where matrices are drawn from more heavy-tailed distributions.
-More specifically, in Appendix~\ref{ap:real_gradients}, we run our experiments on matrices sampled from a Levy distribution, since.
-This choice is motivated by observations made in \cite{Simsekli2019TailIndex}, who observed that the tail index ranges from $1.0$ to $1.8$ in typical training of classification neural networks, \cite{kunstner2024heavy} has shown similar observations on language transformers.
+\paragraph{Stress-testing on gradient-like matrices.} The convergence experiments above with normal distribution matrices may not fully reflect the statistics of gradients encountered during neural network training.
+In particular, empirical studies by~\citet{Simsekli2019TailIndex} have shown that stochastic gradients often exhibit heavy-tailed behavior, with tail indices typically ranging from $1.0$ to $1.8$ in classification networks, and \citep{kunstner2024heavy} shows similar phenomena in language transformers.
+In \cref{ap:real_gradients}, we conduct additional experiments on matrices sampled from a heavy-tailed Levy distribution, and show that the conclusions of our empirical convergence experiments remain valid in these settings.